 Children learn and grow best in empowering environments where the offered learning experiences respond to individual needs and where authentic and active partnerships are established between educators, parents and children.

 Every child develops in different ways and at a different pace and aim to ensure that each child is provided with the opportunity to experience and represent the world around them in their own unique way, developing their understanding through direct and practical experiences.

 The Importance of Play

-Play is the primary means through which children learn, find stimulation, establish their own wellbeing and happiness.
+Play plays an essential role in establishing students’ well-being and happiness.
+It helps them learn and find stimulation.
 It is their route to growth – physical, intellectual and emotional – and is the most important activity that a child can undertake in the pursuit of learning.

-The IB Primary Years Programme (PYP) is grounded in constructivism, inquiry and concept-based learning, promoting a system of learning and teaching that develops critical thinking skills and contributes to the development of the whole child.
+The Programme is grounded in constructivism, inquiry and concept-based learning, promoting a system of learning and teaching that develops critical thinking skills and contributes to the development of the whole child.